deebendu/AndroidNotification/README.md

         </service>

-5. Add these two lines in your MainActivity

-        AppConstant.setmContext(MainActivity.this);
-        AppConstant.setIntent(new Intent(MainActivity.this, MainActivity.class));

-6. Test and send your first push notification!
+5. Test and send your first push notification!

 To see if the setup works, run a test by sending a test message to your own mobile.